Meandmybadself/Line-Us/README.md

 * ✅ Resolve IP / connect to Line-Us
 * ✅ Convert svg to gcode
-* ⬛ ️Send gcode to Line-Us
+* ✅ ️Send gcode to Line-Us
-* ⬛ ️Scale SVG to fit in all
+* ⬛ ️Scale / position SVG to fit in printable area
-* ⬛ ️Get SVG printing
+* ⬛ ️Get SVG printing properly